jolicode/JoliTypo/README.md

 Replace all the quotes (`'`) by a real rsquo (’).

-**It is really easy to make your own Fixers, feel free to extend the provided ones if they do not fit your typographic rules**
+**It is really easy to make your own Fixers, feel free to extend the provided ones if they do not fit your typographic rules.**

 How to use
 ==========